playfulprogramming/playfulprogramming/content/blog/how-to-use-npm/index.md

 yarn add classnames
 ```

-> While we're using `classnames` as an example here, you can use the name of whatever dependency you're wanting to add.
+> Just because using `classnames` as an example here, doesn't mean you have to.
+You can use the name of whatever dependency you're wanting to add.

 #### Semantic Versioning {#semver}